Jewish Christianity: Hellenism

 Christianity arose as a separate movement within the syncretist Hellenistic world of the first century AD, dominated by Roman law and Greek culture.
 Hellenistic culture had a profound influence on the customs and practices of Jews, both in the Land of Israel and in the Diaspora.
 The inroads into Judaism gave rise to Hellenistic Judaism in the Jewish diaspora, which sought to establish a Hebraic-Jewish religious tradition within the culture and language of Hellenism.

-Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BC and became a notable religio licita after the Roman conquest of Greece, Anatolia, Syria, Judea, and Egypt, until its decline in the 3rd century parallel to the rise of Gnosticism and Early Christianity.

 According to Burton Mack and a minority of commentators, the Christian vision of Jesus's death for the redemption of humankind was only possible in a Hellenised milieu.
-(Note: Eddy & Boyd 2007: "Burton Mack argues that Paul’s view of Jesus as a divine figure who gives his life for the salvation of others had to originate in a Hellenistic rather than a Jewish environment.
+(Note: Eddy & Boyd 2007: "Burton Mack argues that Paul's view of Jesus as a divine figure who gives his life for the salvation of others had to originate in a Hellenistic rather than a Jewish environment.
 Mack writes, "Such a notion [of vicarious human suffering] cannot be traced to old Jewish and/ or Israelite traditions, for the very notion of a vicarious human sacrifice was anathema in these cultures.
 But it can be traced to a Strong Greek tradition of extolling a noble death."
 More specifically, Mack argues that a Greek "myth of martyrdom" and the "noble death" tradition are ultimately responsible for influencing the hellenized Jews of the Christ cults to develop a divinized Jesus."

 Eddy & Boyd (2007) further note that "The most sophisticated and influential version of the hellenization thesis was forged within the German Religionsgeschichtliche Schule of the late nineteenth and early twentieth centuries—now often referred to as the "old history of religions school."
-Here, the crowning literary achievement in several ways is Wilhelm Bousset’s 1913 work Kyrios Christos.
+Here, the crowning literary achievement in several ways is Wilhelm Bousset's 1913 work Kyrios Christos.
 Bousset envisions two forms of pre-Pauline Christianity: [1.
 In the early Palestinian community, and 2.
 In the Hellenistic communities.]")